adithyeshwar/AZ-900-Q-A/Notes.md

 2. **What are the cloud computing benefits that provide continuous user access to a cloud-based application with minimal downtime?**
    **Answer:** High Availability

----

-This README includes **all the questions and answers** from your file, structured for clarity and easy navigation.
-Would you like me to format this as a **Markdown file** for GitHub?